Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Devices.md

 ## Device descriptions

-An [`InputDeviceDescription`](xref:UnityEngine.InputSystem.Layouts.InputDeviceDescription) describes a Device.
-The Input System uses this primarily during the Device discovery process.
-When a new Device is reported (by the runtime or by the user), the report contains a Device description.
-Based on the description, the system then attempts to find a Device [layout](xref:input-system-layouts) that matches the description.
-This process is based on [Device matchers](#matching).
+The Input System uses the device description defined as a [`InputDeviceDescription`](xref:UnityEngine.InputSystem.Layouts.InputDeviceDescription) primarily during the Device discovery process.
+When a new Device is reported (by the runtime or by the user), the system then attempts to find a Device [layout](xref:input-system-layouts) that matches the Device description contained in the report.
+This process is based on [Device matching](#matching).

 After a Device has been created, you can retrieve the description it was created from through the [`InputDevice.description`](xref:UnityEngine.InputSystem.InputDevice.description) property.